surifirstpin/biplus_documentation/version.1/SQL Runner.md

 You have an ability to view all the recent history of all the queries, which have been run in SQL Runner.

-To View the recent history, click on History tab available at the top right of the sql query area. history section displays all the querey run on sql runner.
-Green
+To View the recent history, click on History tab available at the top right of the sql query area. history section displays all the query run on sql runner.
+Green colour indicates successfully query and Red colour indicates query that did not run successfully due to the error.

-To see your history, click the  **History**  tab at the top of the navigation pane.
-SQL Runner displays all of the queries run on the database connection.
-Red indicates a query that did not run due to an error.

 Click on a query in the history to populate that query into SQL Runner, then click  **Run**  to re-run the query: